Students: Looking for advising?

 Partner: Nuestra Casa

-Open to: Undergraduate, coterm, Masters, and PhD students
+Open to: Undergraduate, coterm, Master’s and PhD students

 Building Resilience to Sea Level Rise in the Bay Area - Advancing Policy Frameworks and Technical Analysis

-Open to: Master’s & PhD students
+Open to: Coterm, Master’s and PhD students

 This fellowship offers the opportunity to work with an innovative government agency in San Mateo County and gain real-world experience in the political and/or technical dimensions of planning and implementing climate-resilient infrastructure.